Thomas Sully: Personal life

 His son, Alfred Sully, served as a brigadier general in the Union Army during the American Civil War.
 Through Alfred, Thomas Sully is the great-grandfather of Ella Deloria, the noted Yankton Dakota ethnologist and writer; the great-grandfather of artist Mary Sully (also known as Susan Mabel Deloria, 1896–1963); and the great-great-grandfather of Vine Deloria, Jr., Standing Rock Dakota scholar and author of Custer Died For Your Sins (1969), an American Indian civil-rights manifesto.

-Sully was a great-uncle of Thomas Sully (1855–1939), the New Orleans-based architect.
+Sully was a great-uncle of Thomas Sully (1855–1939), the New Orleans–based architect who was named for him.

-Charles Henry Lanneau of South Carolina was his student; he became a portrait painter and Civil War artist.

 The World War II Liberty Ship SS Thomas Sully was named in his honor.